Norecopa's 3R Prize

 3R prize from the British 3R-centre NC3Rs

 The Swiss 3R Competence Center (3RCC) award three prizes: their main 3Rs award, a Young Investigator 3Rs prize and a Culture of Care award

 3R Science Prize and 3R Laboratory Technician Prize from EPAA (European Partnership for Alternatives to Animal Testing)

-Nordic Research Prize, awarded by Alternativfondet and Forsøgsdyrenes Værn (won by Adrian og Karina Smith in 2003)
+Nordic Research Prize (until 2019), awarded by Alternativfondet and Forsøgsdyrenes Værn (won by Adrian og Karina Smith in 2003)